Greece Digital Nomad Visa Guide (2024)

 The visa was introduced in 2021, and, for now, it is the only type of digital nomad visa available in Greece.

-• You get a residence permit,
+- You get a residence permit,

-• You can extend the visa for up to 2 years,
+- You can extend the visa for up to 2 years,

-• Your income taxes are lowered, and
+- Your income taxes are lowered, and

 What documents do you need to apply for the Greece digital nomad visa?

-To apply for the Greece digital nomad visa, you have to prepare the so-called general supporting documents and some particular documents stated in Greece Immigration Code from 2022.
+To apply for the Greece digital nomad visa, you have to prepare the so-called general supporting documents and some particular documents stated in the Greece Immigration Code from 2022.

-• The filled-out visa application form,
+- The filled-out visa application form,

-• Proof that you have paid visa and administrative fees
+- Proof that you have paid visa and administrative fees,

-• A colored, recent ID photograph,
+- A recent color ID photograph,

-• A criminal record certificate
+- A criminal record certificate,

-• A travel/health insurance that is valid for as long as your issued visa,
+- Proof of travel/health insurance that is valid for as long as your issued visa,

-• Medical certificate proving you do not suffer from a contagious illness that might endanger public health in Greece,
+- A medical certificate proving you do not suffer from a contagious illness that might endanger public health in Greece,

-• A solemn written declaration where you state that you will not work for companies or employers based in Greece,
+- A solemn written declaration where you state that you will not work for companies or employers based in Greece,

-• A contract of employment or bank statement that proves you have a net income of at least €3,500 (~$3,774) per month.
+- A contract of employment or bank statement that proves you have a net income of at least €3,500 (~$3,816.08) per month.

-If you want your partner to come with you to Greece, you’ll need at least 20% higher net income per month — €4,200 (~$4,470), and 15% higher — €4,025 (~$4,283) per month if you want your child to join you.
+- If you want your partner to come with you, you’ll need at least 20% higher net income per month — €4,200 (~$4,581.21), and

-Therefore, if you have a family of 4 members, you must have a net income of at least €5,250 (~$5,629) per month.
+Therefore, if you have a family of 4 members, you must have a net income of at least €5,250 (~$5,724.13) per month.

-If you don’t have a clean criminal record, that does not mean that Greek authorities would decline your application automatically.
+If you don’t have a clean criminal record, that does not mean that Greek authorities will automatically decline your application.
+They will review your record and, if they find you’re not a threat to national security, they might accept your application.

 Who is eligible to apply for Greece’s digital nomad visa?